basecamp/accessibility/Section-1/Autiditing-Accessibility-On-The-Web.md

+# Performing an audit for accessibility on the Web

 These are some techniques for finding and fixing the most common accessibility violations, and making sure your feature plays well with a screen reader.
 Doing this review prior to QA will help to keep the QA cycle focused on the aspects of accessibility and quality that aren't as obvious.

 1. [Scan for violations using a browser extension](#scan-for-violations-using-a-browser-extension)